Skip to main content

 • Complete the CPTC Incomplete Grade form indicating the work the student needs to complete.

 • Determine when the incomplete work will be submitted, but no later than the last day of the following quarter.
-Incomplete grades that are not made up in the designated time frame will be changed to a grade of “F” on the last day of the next quarter.
+Incomplete grades that are not made up in the designated time frame will be changed to a grade of “F” on the last day of the following quarter.

 • Submit the Incomplete Grade form signed by both the student and the faculty member to the Registrar or designee by the grade due date of the current quarter.